RulesUpdated Tuesday April 10, 2018 by Poco Mens Baseball.

 In any instance when the language of the PMBL Rules does not cover an issue, the Baseball Canada Rules shall apply.

 1.1) Membership in the League is open to those individuals and teams willing to abide by the rules of the league.
 Failure to adhere to the rules of the league can result in termination of membership in the league without refund of fees paid.

-1.3) Team fees shall be determined by the Executive annually at the Directors Meeting.
+1.3) Team fees shall be determined by the Executive annually at the Spring Managers Meeting.

 Section 2 - Executive Team

-2.1) An Executive Team consisting of the elected positions of Commissioner, Scheduler, Treasurer, Umpire Coordinator and Events/Secretary will govern the League.
+2.1) An Executive Team consisting of the elected positions of Commissioner, Vice Commissioner, Webmaster, Scheduler, Treasurer, Umpire Coordinator, Secretary and Discipline Committee will govern the League.
 Positions will be 2 years in length.
 Executive can stay on past two years if no other candidates come forward.

 2.2) All members of the League are strongly encouraged to participate as a member of the executive.
 Nominations are encouraged prior to the league A.G.M.

 3.1) Commissioner – Presides over the general activities of the league.